cgwire/kitsu/docs/getting-started-production/README.md

 We have created a **Studio** and **test** custom column in this example.

 The last part (4), at the bottom of the screen, is the sum-up of your displayed page.
-It means the sum up will update if you filter the page.
+It means the sum-up will update if you filter the page.

 You can see the number of elements (assets or shots), the total number of estimated days, and the total number of already spent days.